AdobeDocs/experience-manager-cloud-service.en/help/onboarding/what-is-required/accessing-aem-instance.md

 # Accessing an AEM Instance {#accessing-aem-instance}

-Follow the steps below to manage access from Cloud Manager:
+Follow the steps below to access an AEM instance from Cloud Manager:

 1. Navigate to Cloud Manager and click on the **Manage Access** button from the **Environments** card as shown below.